dev-victorelselam/snake-io/Assets/readme.txt

 5 - There are lots of comments in the code, but if you become in doubt of something, don't hesitate to ask me :)

+6 - The main scene to Play is located in Assets/Scenes/GameScene

-6 - The architecture diagram is located in Assets/
+7 - The architecture diagram is located in Assets/